Struggling to import, store and sell products in China without a local entity?

 What is a Fourth-Party Logistics (4PL)?

-An advanced form of logistics outsourcing where a company manages multiple logistics providers to provide end-to-end supply chain solutions.
-A 4PL provider acts as a strategic partner, coordinating and integrating the services of various logistics providers to optimize the entire supply chain.
-4PL services typically involve strategic planning, network design, performance monitoring, and continuous improvement.
+An advanced form of logistics outsourcing in which a single provider manages and coordinates multiple logistics partners to deliver end-to-end supply chain solutions.
+A 4PL provider acts as a strategic partner, effectively operating as an extension of your organization to optimize the entire supply chain locally rather than functioning as a traditional service provider.
+Services typically include strategic planning, network design, performance monitoring, and continuous improvement.

 What is an ATA Carnet ATA?